“The scariest moment is always just before you start. After that, things can only get better.”

 You’ll find that most people don’t actually read every single word of a post, they look over the text to pick out what interests them and this is why it’s super important to have the headings, subheadings, bullet points and bold phrases throughout your content.

-So, when you’re in that first phase and you’re wondering where to start, the planning stage is where to begin.
+So, when you’re in that first phase and you’re wondering where to start, brainstorming ideas is where to begin.

 You need to think about what you’re going to be writing about within the post.